Information

 • Grow non-invasive native climbing plants over fences or cover them in hessian or shadecloth.

-• Eelectrocution is responsible for some bird deaths.
+• Electrocution is responsible for some bird deaths.
 Birds with large wings spans such as eagles and swans may get electrocuted when they inadvertently fly into high power lines.
 If these animals survive, they need immediate professional and expert care.

 6. Injured or blown off course through storms

 Sea birds can sometimes be blown inland and suffer serious buffetting and bruising during storms.
 Whilst the bird is disoriented or concussed on the ground it is vulnerable to attack from predators.
-Identification of the species is essential.
-Provide the bird with a quiet dark place (box) to recover and if there is no improvement, seek help as soon as possible.

 7. Fledglings falling from nests